pylabview/supportdoc-rag-chatbot/README.md

 Artifact mode inside the container image is still deferred.
 The current container work closes the AWS-targeted cloud path, not the local-FAISS-in-container path:

-- the image now includes the runtime needed for fixture mode plus cloud-backed `pgvector` retrieval with local query embedding,
+- The image now includes the runtime needed for fixture mode plus cloud-backed `pgvector` retrieval with local query embedding,
 - `./scripts/smoke-container-runtime.sh` remains the canonical fixture-first packaged smoke path,
 - `./scripts/smoke-cloud-runtime.sh` is the cloud-backed packaged smoke path for `pgvector` + OpenAI-compatible inference, and
-- the compose workflow is still intentionally fixture-first instead of defining a mount contract for local FAISS artifacts.
+- The compose workflow is still intentionally fixture-first instead of defining a mount contract for local FAISS artifacts.

 If artifact-mode container support is needed later, it should be added as an explicit follow-on task with a documented artifact mount/input contract rather than inferred ad hoc.